parsaalavi1382/AuraPlayer/README.md

 ---

+🚀 Pre-Release Binaries & Cross-Platform Testing Help Needed!
+A pre-release version of AuraPlayer is now available at **[Download Pre-release version](https://github.com/parsaalavi1382/AuraPlayer/releases/tag/v1.0.0-beta)**.

+Windows: Fully packaged and verified using Inno Setup (installer.iss).
+It works perfectly. macOS & Linux: The build pipelines are configured via GitHub Actions (release.yml), but since I do not have physical access to a Mac or Linux machine to properly test the environment hooks, I need your help!

+---

 ## ⚠️ Project Status: In Development

-A pre-release version of AuraPlayer is now available at **[Download Pre-release version](https://github.com/parsaalavi1382/AuraPlayer/releases/tag/v1.0.0-beta)**.

 Please note that this project is **currently in progress and is not yet fully completed**, so it may contain some bugs or unpolished corners.
 Core features like playback, gapless audio, library scanning, metadata editing, lyric sync, and dynamic theme transitions are fully functional.